Melmar's Prominent Families

 -

-Sarah Wharton Biddle was a 9th generation Mayflower descendant of two Mayflower passengers, Captain Myles Standish and John Alden
+Sarah Biddle was a 9th generation Mayflower descendant of two Mayflower passengers, Captain Myles Standish and John Alden

 -